hatRiot/zarp/README.md

 0) Back
 FTP Server >
 ```
 Nested entries go as far as modules will.
-Note that right now it's 'dumb' in that, if you enter in a ton of numbers, it's going to continue dumping that out as module selection!
+Note that right now it's "dumb" in that, if you enter in a ton of numbers, it's going to continue dumping that out as module selection!

 ## Usage Examples